Skip to content

 Purpose

-• Quick Testing: Instantly run an experiment on a single point/entity to verify actuator or experiment behavior.
+• Quick Testing: Instantly run an experiment on a single point/entity to verify the behavior of the actuator or experiment.

 • No discoveryspace required: You do not need to create a discoveryspace or operation to use this tool.

-• Supports Local and Remote Execution: You can run experiments either locally or via an ado REST API endpoint.
+• Supports Local and Remote Execution: You can run experiments either locally or through an ado REST API endpoint.

 Usage